BryanAim/Professionals-Booking/heath_doc/docs/service_provider_admin.md

-# Welcome To Hospital Admin
+# Welcome To ServiceProvider Admin

-Hospital Admin is a cruical User for our project.
+ServiceProvider Admin is a cruical User for our project.

-## Hospital Admin Task
+## ServiceProvider Admin Task

 - Accept / Reject Professional
 - Add and View Labworker
 - Add and View Pharmacist
-- Add,Edit and View Hospital
+- Add,Edit and View ServiceProvider
-- Update Hospital Information
+- Update ServiceProvider Information

 # Accept/Reject professional